József Szájer: European Parliament

 In 2003, Szájer joined the Convention on the Future of Europe and was an observer member of the European Parliament, ahead of Hungary's EU accession.
 In 2004, Szájer was first elected to the European Parliament and appointed among the vice-chairmen of the Group of the European People's Party and European Democrats.
 From 2004 to 2007, Szájer served as a member of the Committee on the Internal Market and Consumer Protection, then as a member of the Committee on Constitutional Affairs (2007–2014).

-In 2008, he became a signatory of the Prague Declaration on European Conscience and Communism.
-In 2009, re-elected, he was appointed head of the Hungarian EPP delegation (until 2011) and chief whip and vice-chairman of the European People's Party group (until 2020).
+In 2008, Szájer was a signatory of the Prague Declaration on European Conscience and Communism.
+In 2009, having been re-elected, he was appointed head of the Hungarian EPP delegation (until 2011) and chief whip and vice-chairman of the European People's Party group (until 2020).
 From 2014 until his resignation in 2020, he was an active member of the Committee on Legal Affairs.
+In 2019, he received the Petőfi Prize.
 Szájer was a substitute for the Committee on International Trade, and a member of the Delegation for relations with the United States.